- Standard all-wheel drive, without mpg penalty

 The thriftiest 2018 Impreza is the sedan with the CVT: 28 mpg city, 38 highway, 32 combined, per the EPA.
 The hatchback is slightly less aerodynamic, which drops its figures to a still respectable 28/37/31 mpg.

-Impreza Sports ride on 18-inch alloy wheels that endow them with better handling but also a higher rolling resistance that drops fuel economy slightly.
+Impreza Sports ride on 18-inch alloy wheels for better handling but also a higher rolling resistance that drops fuel economy slightly.
 Sedans come in at 27/36/30 mpg and hatches are rated 27/35/30 mpg.

 The 5-speed manual does the Impreza no favors.
 The base trim level comes in at 24/32/27 mpg for the sedan and 24/31/26 mpg for the hatchback.
 The Sport’s bigger wheels again hurt its rating, to the tune of 23/31/26 mpg for the four-door and just 22/30/25 mpg for the hatchback.

-Our advice: stick with the automatic, which works very well to keep this little engine at its most sprightly and its least thirsty.
+Our advice: stick with the automatic, which works very well to keep this little engine at its brightest and its least thirsty.